cognitedata/gearbox.js/src/components/AssetMeta/stories/full.md

 ### Types

 ### MetaTimeseriesProps
-The object that customizes appearance of "Timeseries" pane.
-Property `noTimeseriesSign` defines custom message to be shown if no timeseries were found for the asset.
+The object that customizes the appearance of "Timeseries" pane.
+Property `strings` defines text literals for the inner component that represents a list of timeseries and in particular `noTimeseriesSign` property defines a custom message to be shown if no timeseries were found for the asset.
 Other properties define appearance of `TimeseriesChartMeta` component which is shown if any entry in the list was expanded.
 See `TimeseriesChartMeta` component for more details.
 `MetaTimeseriesProps` type can be imported from @cognite/gearbox: